kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 1. Return to **Microsoft Sentinel** and from the Microsoft Sentinel page, select the workspace you created with the instance of Microsoft Sentinel, **SC900-LogAnalytics-workspace**.

-1. From the left navigation panel, select **Workbooks** and in search bar, under templates tab search and select **ASC Compliance and Protection** (Note: ASC or Azure Security Center is now called Microsoft Defender for Cloud).
+1. From the left navigation panel, select **Workbooks** and in search bar, under **Templates** tab search and select **ASC Compliance and Protection** (Note: ASC or Azure Security Center is now called Microsoft Defender for Cloud).
 This opens the workbooks page.

     ![Picture 1](../Images/templates.png)

 1. On the bottom right side of the screen, review the description then select **Save** from the bottom of the screen then select **OK** to save the workbook to the default location.
 Now select **View saved workbook**.

    1. In the workspace field, select **SC900-LogAnalytics-workspace**.
    1. From the top of the workbook page, select **Auto refresh: Off**, then select **5 minutes** and select **Apply**.